salivosa/TwitterOps/README.md

-# sali-site
+# robosali
-powered by asp .net core web mvc
+powered by .net core 3.0

 # description
-so i started this project in order to justify the domain i bought
+so this project is an attempt to make a twitter bot with ai and capable of doing cool stuff